Work on Faridabad section of e-way to take months: Officials

 While CM Manohar Lal, in a meeting last month, had directed the officials to complete it by December 31, the project is not likely to be finished this year, it is claimed.

-“One of the hurdles blamed for the poor pace has been the presence of the HT power lines, according to sources.
+“One of the hurdles blamed for the poor pace has been the presence of HT power lines, according to sources.
 Though it has been taken up with the department concerned, the work to remove the same is yet to be over,” said an official.
-He said the work to shift power lines got halted in the summer season as it threatened to disrupt the power supply to a large part of the city.

-“Commuters are suffering in the wake of no proper slip roads and signage.
-The construction has also emerged as one of the major reasons behind dust and air pollution,’’ said AK Gaur, a city resident.

-Though a provision of imposing penalty exists for the delay or missing the deadline, no agency or department has been penalised so far, according to officials.

 Tribune Shorts